 It Breaks Cycles That Nothing Else Can Break

 Addiction.
 Bitterness.
 Shame.
 The particular prisons that human beings construct for themselves and cannot escape through willpower alone.
 The testimonies of people who have been freed from these cycles through sustained engagement with Scripture — not as a formula but as a genuine relationship with a God who meets them there — are too numerous and too consistent to be dismissed as coincidence or wishful thinking.
-Something real happens when this book is taken seriously.

 It Has Built and Rebuilt Entire Civilisations

-The abolition of the slave trade in Britain was driven almost entirely by a group of evangelical Christians who took Scripture's account of human dignity seriously enough to act on it over decades.
+The abolition of the slave trade in Britain was driven almost entirely by evangelical Christians who took Scripture's account of human dignity seriously enough to act on it over decades.
 The American civil rights movement was explicitly Biblical in its language, its music, its leadership, and its moral framework.
 Hospitals, universities, orphanages, and legal systems built on concepts of human rights all trace directly to the Biblical conviction that every human being bears the image of God.
 This book does not stay in churches.
 It leaks into everything it touches.

 The Neuroscience Confirmation